Thank goodness for photographers.

 Soft colours & moods / Contrasts / Right place, right timing / Focus on perspective, context, environment

 After the farm, Andy travelled – a backpacking trip, taking in the world and honing his craft through thousands and thousands of shots.
 Then Fleet Street and a successful career as a news photographer supplying the world’s press with compelling images of famous people and events.

 He moved to Western Australia in the late nineties, working for The Australian newspaper and The West Australian.
 His portfolio expanded to include the remote parts of the state that are little visited but much admired.
 More moments of beauty.

-Now Andy Tyndall has left news coverage to work as an independent photographer; he’s enjoying the variety, choosing projects for interest and challenge.
+Andy Tyndall left news coverage to work as an independent photographer, enjoying the variety, choosing projects for interest and challenge.
 In his work for corporate clients, he’s capturing unique images to enhance websites, newsletters, brochures and other marketing.
 He’s also taken up travel photojournalism, with articles in several publications.

 A fleeting moment suspended in time so we can absorb its beauty.